spartanoah/fosscord-legacy/README.md

 ## Setup
-*note that because of how the legacy version is built these instructions may not work properly*
+*note that because of how the legacy version is built these instructions may not work properly* *you might have to mess around in the bundle directory for setup*

 ```
 #Download fosscord-legacy